tranluan/Nonlinear_Face_3DMM/README.md

 ## Contacts

-If you have any questions, drop an email to _tranluan@msu.edu_ or leave a message below with GitHub (log-in is needed).
+If you have any questions, feel free to drop an email to _tranluan@msu.edu_.